Participants of the annual ‘Miss Jaywick’ competition heading to the beach to have pictures taken.

 Book Dummy

-A physical or pdf book dummy is avaialble.
+A physical or PDF book dummy is available.
 Email me at davidjshawphoto@gmail.com to view.

 © David J Shaw